Areustle/cubepy/README.md

 ## References

 - Berntsen, Espelid, Genz.
-An Adaptive Algorithm for the Approximate Calculation of Multiple Integrals
+An Adaptive Algorithm for the Approximate Calculation of Multiple Integrals.
 - Berntsen.
 Practical error estimation in adaptive multidimensional quadrature routines.
 - Genz, Malik.
 An adaptive algorithm for numerical integration over an N-dimensional rectangular region.
+- Genz, Malik.
+An imbedded family of fully symmetric numerical integration rules.
 - Van Dooren, De Ridder.
 An adaptive algorithm for numerical in- tegration over an N-dimensional cube.